 This is part of a series of posts considering the question, “What makes a song a Leonard Cohen song?”
-An introduction and links to all published posts in the series can be found at Three Characteristics That Make A Song A Leonard Cohen Song: Summary Page.
+An introduction to the series and links to all posts in can be found at Three Characteristics That Make A Song A Leonard Cohen Song: Summary Page.

 Leonard Cohen’s musical influences are varied and sometimes surprising.

 He includes, for example, among his early influences “Scottish Border ballads, the Spanish flamenco songs, the Portuguese fado.”1